David Fizdale is out as Knicks coach.

 The organization confirmed they have fired Fizdale just 22 games into his second season with the team.
 ESPN's Adrian Wojnarowski first reported the news Friday afternoon.

 ESPN reported last month that team president Steve Mills had begun laying the groundwork to eventually fire Fizdale.
-Mills had been selling Dolan on a roster he believes is built to be highly competitive and was reportedly making Fizdale the scapegoat for the Knicks' struggles this season.
+Mills had been selling owner James Dolan on a roster he believes is built to be highly competitive and was reportedly making Fizdale the scapegoat for the Knicks' struggles this season.

 The Knicks hired Fizdale in May 2018 to succeed Jeff Hornacek.
-Fizdale had been the head coach of the Memphis Grizzlies from 2016-17 -- fired coincidentally about a quarter of the way into his second season.
+Fizdale had been the head coach of the Memphis Grizzlies from 2016-17 -- fired there coincidentally about a quarter of the way into his second season.

 The Knicks next play Saturday night at home against the Indiana Pacers.